ucl-exoplanets/ExoTETHyS/README.md

 **star\_maximum\_metallicity** (only if grid calculation\_type, optional)
 values: single float value

+NOTE: The parameters must be within the parameter space of the selected stellar\_models\_grid.
+Further information is provided in the "Description of examples".

 ## TRIP configuration file
 The TRIP configuration file is a text file in which each line begins with a keyword followed by one or more values associated with the keyword.
 The lines starting with \# are ignored; keyword values preceded by \! are also ignored.
 Examples of configuration files can be found in the "examples" folder.